Associate Professor of Law

-University of Chicago
+University of Iowa

 Sakoda received a Ph.D. in economics from Harvard University and a J.D. from Yale Law School.
 He also received an M.Sc. from the London School of Economics as a Fulbright scholar and was a Peace Corps volunteer in Ukraine.
 He completed his undergraduate work at the University of California, Berkeley.